How CBT Therapy Helps with Anxiety and Depression in Boulder, CO

 • "I always fail."

-CBT helps individuals recognize these patterns and question whether they are truly accurate or helpful.
-Over time, this reduces the intensity and frequency of self-critical thinking.
+CBT helps people recognize these patterns and examine whether they are truly accurate or helpful.
+Over time, this work reduces the intensity and frequency of self-critical thinking.

 Increasing Engagement and Motivation

-One of the most effective CBT strategies for depression is behavioral activation.
-Instead of waiting to “feel motivated,” therapy encourages gradual engagement in meaningful activities—even when motivation is low.
+One of the most effective CBT strategies for depression is Behavioral Activation.
+Instead of waiting to “feel motivated,” therapy supports gradual engagement in meaningful activities—even when motivation is low.

 This might include: